evgeniyp92/next-14/notes/server-components.md

 Otherwise use server components

 NB: Client components are still rendered on the server, then rehydrated on the client and their code runs again

+## Key thing about server actions in client components

+Server actions cannot be **defined** in client components, but can be defined and exported in other files and imported into the file you want to use them in, or defined in a parent server component and pass it down to the child that uses client rendering

+Server components cannot pass event handlers down to client components but you can pass down server actions.

+## Options for calling server actions